Feed the Birds: Use and placement

-The song is also alluded to in the Disney film Enchanted, a tribute to and parody of Disney films, in the form of an old woman named Clara who sells bird feed for "two dollars a bag", and in Chris Columbus's 1992 movie Home Alone 2: Lost in New York by the character known as the Pigeon Lady (interpreted by Academy-Award Winner Brenda Fricker) and John Williams's soundtrack theme.
+In 1988 Garth Hudson recorded "Feed the Birds" on Stay Awake: Various Interpretations of Music from Vintage Disney Films, produced by Hal Willner.
+The song is also alluded to in the Disney film Enchanted, a tribute to and parody of Disney films, in the form of an old woman named Clara who sells bird feed for "two dollars a bag"; in Chris Columbus's 1992 movie Home Alone 2: Lost in New York by the character known as the Pigeon Lady (interpreted by Academy Award Winner Brenda Fricker) and John Williams's soundtrack theme; and in the 2007 satirical comedy The Nanny Diaries.
+Cynthia A. Morgan, award-winning author and Inspiration coach, related how the song shaped her life.

 Initial reactions

 As the Sherman Brothers recall, when Richard Sherman first played and sang "Feed the Birds" to Pamela Travers (the author of the Mary Poppins books), she thought it was "nice" but inappropriate for a male voice.
 Robert Sherman then called in a Disney staff secretary to demonstrate the song again.
 Upon hearing a woman sing the song, Ms. Travers' response was that she thought "Greensleeves" (traditionally in E minor, the same key as about half of "Feed The Birds") was the only truly appropriate song for the soundtrack, as it was "quintessentially English".
 (Ms. Travers had originally wanted the only music in the film to be Edwardian period songs.)
 Eventually and reluctantly, Travers acquiesced to the American songwriters' supplying the film's soundtrack.